Duluth Student Resources

 Transportation & Parking Services

-Parking permits, parking lot map and rates, meters, sustainable transportation options, and wheelchair/scooter check-out.
+Parking permits, parking lot map, rates, meters, sustainable transportation options, and wheelchair/scooter check-out.